Contentious Probate Solicitors

 Defending a contentious probate claim

-We can then support you during negotiations with the claimant or represent you in court action as required, ensuring you have the appropriate legal expertise and representation to secure the best available outcome.
+We can then support you during negotiations with the claimant and represent you in court action as required, ensuring you have the appropriate legal expertise and representation to secure the best available outcome.

 How we can help to remove conflict from contentious probate

 Inheritance disputes between family members can quickly become heated with the potential to cause long-term damage to key relationships.
-Understandably, many people wish to avoid court action to resolve contentious probate matters due to the increased conflict this can bring to the situation, as well as the time and cost involved.
+Understandably, many people wish to avoid court action to resolve contentious probate matters due to the increased conflict this can bring to the situation, as well as the time and cost involved and perhaps unwanted publicity.

 Fortunately, in most cases court proceedings are not needed to resolve inheritance disputes.
 Our contentious probate lawyers are experts in alternative dispute resolution, meaning we can usually help you to achieve a positive outcome out-of-court.